QChASM/AaronTools-docs/source/other_docs/libraries.rst

 -----

 Rings that can be used to close an incomplete ring.
-Closing rings can be done with the :code:`closeRing.py` command line script, or with :py:func:`Geometry.ring_substitute`.
+Closing rings can be done with the :doc:`../cls/closeRing` command line script, or with :py:meth:`AaronTools.geometry.Geometry.ring_substitute`.

 Rings can be added to the library using the :code:`libaddRing.py` command line script or SEQCROW's "Add to Personal Library" tool.